<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 Messaging is where it all comes together: it's the language all the teams across the university use to communicate the institution's value proposition.
 Once an institution has properly positioned the value proposition, enrollment teams aligned with a marketing team can craft the right message.
 These messages can be disseminated via marketing campaigns that directly result in applications.

-Each of these areas are built on articulating and knowing the institution's differentiators—the value unique to your institution.
+Each of these areas is built on articulating and knowing the institution's differentiators—the value unique to your institution.
 We've developed an eBook to help colleges and universities work through these and other steps in this process:

 Download Resources